 Spain’s currency or the currency used in Spain is Euro as it is located in the southern portion of Europe.
 Being a part of the European Union and the Eurozone, Spain adopted the common European Currency Euro(symbol: €) in the Year 2002.

-This meant that a person from any of the countries of the European Union could now travel into Spain without worrying about currency exchange.
+This meant that a person from any of the countries of the European Union could now travel to Spain without worrying about currency exchange.

-The coins in the Spain Currency of Euro start with a 1 cent piece and ends with a 2 Euro piece.
-On the denomination side of the Spanish (Euro) coin is the same for all European countries but the image on the face side of the coin varies according to the country of the European Union that is using the coin.
+The coins in the Spain Currency of the Euro start with a 1 cent piece and end with a 2 Euro piece.
+The denomination side of the Spanish (Euro) coin is the same for all European countries but the image on the face side of the coin varies according to the country of the European Union that is using the coin.